danny-avila/LibreChat/documents/install/windows_install.md

 ### Update the app version

-If you update the chatgpt-clone project files, mannually redo the `npm ci` and `npm run build` steps
+If you update the chatgpt-clone project files, mannually redo the `npm ci` and `npm run frontend` steps

 ##